Ana-OS/wildtours-app/README.md

 * Authentication:

-  * Users can sign up/ login with email and password
+  * Users can sign up/login with email and password
   * Users need to be logged in to create a tour or submit a review